Federated X-Armed Bandit: Introduction

 \item \textbf{New algorithm with desirable regret.} We propose a new algorithm for the federated $\mathcal{X}$-armed bandit problem named \texttt{Fed-PNE}.
 Inspired by the heuristic of arm elimination in multi-armed bandits \citep{lattimore2020bandit}, the new algorithm performs \textit{hierarchical node elimination} in the domain $\mathcal{X}$.
 More importantly, it incorporates efficient communications between the server and the clients to transmit information while protecting client-privacy.
 We establish the sublinear cumulative regret upper bound of the proposed algorithm as well as the bound of the communication cost.
 Theoretically, we prove that \texttt{Fed-PNE} utilizes the advantage of federation and at the same time has high communication efficiency (Sec. \ref{sec: algorithm}).
 We also provide a regret lower bound analysis to justify the tightness of our upper bound.
 Theoretical comparisons of our regret bounds with existing bounds are provided in Table \ref{tab: regret_compare}.

 \item \textbf{Empirical results.} By examining the empirical performance of our \texttt{Fed-PNE} algorithm on both synthetic functions and real datasets (Sec \ref{sec: experiments}), we verify the correctness of our theoretical results.
-We show the advantages of \texttt{Fed-PNE} over single-client $\mathcal{X}$-armed bandit algorithm and federated multi-armed bandit algorithm.
+We show the advantages of \texttt{Fed-PNE} over centralized $\mathcal{X}$-armed and kernelized bandit algorithm, and federated neural and multi-armed bandit algorithm.
 The empirical results exhibit the usefulness of our algorithm in real-life applications. \end{list1}